Please enable JavaScript to ensure auto alt text generation works properly

 • Remove identifying details where appropriate

 Truffle makes it possible to screen dozens of candidates quickly without sacrificing quality or consistency.
-AI transcription ensures every voice is heard, captured, and evaluated fairly with no more missed details and no more manual notes.
+AI-assisted transcription ensures every response is captured and summarized in a structured, transparent format — so you can review candidates based on what they actually said, with no more missed details and no more manual notes.

 FAQs about AI interview transcription